envirover/SPLRadioRoom/README.md

 Raspberry Pi was designed to be powered by +5.1V micro USB supply. +5V TELEM pin is rated for up to 2A peak power draw, so it could be used to power both Raspberry Pi and RockBLOCK.

-It is recommended to connect RockBLOCK mudule using [FTDI USB to UART cable](https://www.rock7.com/shop-product-detail?productId=16) provided by Rock Seven Mobile.
+It is recommended to connect RockBLOCK module using [FTDI USB to UART cable](https://www.rock7.com/shop-product-detail?productId=16) provided by Rock Seven Mobile.
 3.3.V FTDI cables or chips from other vendors can also be used, but MaxPower field in the chip must be set to 500 mA to satisfy the power requirements of RockBLOCK (The default setting for MaxPower field is typically 100 mA).
 Alternatively, RockBLOCK could be powered by directly, not through the FTDI chip.

 ## Installing